 There are some rather unusual foods eaten at Christmas time in Greenland.
 'Mattak' is whale skin with a strip of blubber inside.
 It is supposed to taste like fresh coconut, but is often too tough to chew and is usually swallowed.
 Another Christmas food is 'kiviak'.
 This is the raw flesh of little auks (a type of arctic bird) which have been buried whole in sealskin for several months until they have reached an advanced stage of decomposition!
 Although it sounds strange, it is a delicacy in Greenland.

-Other popular foods in Greenland include 'suaasat' which is a soup/stew, barbecued caribou, fish either as raw sushi or cooked and a popular desert is berries and apples with a crisp Topping.
-Lots of Danish pastries are also eaten!
+Other popular foods in Greenland include 'suaasat' which is a soup/stew, barbecued caribou/reindeer, lamb, razorbill, ptarmigan and fish either as raw sushi or cooked.
+Popular desserts are berries and apples with a crisp Topping and special Christmas porridge that's served with butter and topped with sugar and cinniamon.
+Lots of Danish pastries and Christmas cookies are also eaten!

 It is traditional on Christmas night that the men look after the women, serving their food and coffee and stirring the meal for them.
 Games follow the Christmas meal, including one in which an object is passed from hand to hand round a long table under the cloth.
 It is supposed to be repulsive: round, clammy and rough in texture; such as a frozen egg, wrapped in strips of wet fox fur!